 Non-marital property, on the other hand, includes any assets which were acquired individually before entering into a marriage.
 Additionally, any items that are excluded by way of a pre-nuptial agreement or similar legal agreement will be considered non-marital assets.

 The Virga Law Firm, P.A.
 Can Help Defend Your Property

 If you’re getting divorced, it’s important to retain a skilled divorce lawyer with the experience to defend your property.
 Your spouse’s attorney may make a compelling case for a larger share of the assets, so it’s vital you have strong legal representation during this trying time.
-At The Virga Law Firm, P.A., our Panama City divorce lawyer has the knowledge and experience to guide you through the process and secure a result which is in your best interests.
+At The Virga Law Firm, P.A., our lawyer has the knowledge and experience to guide you through the process and secure a result which is in your best interests.

 For personalized information regarding your assets, contact our firm.